New Employee Documentation Process

 This page provides information on the documentation process required to get you set up and paid as a new Carleton employee.

-Once you submit the documentation package, it will be input into our system within 2 business days of the 1st or 15th day of the month – whichever comes first.
-Any delays in receiving the forms and verification will result in a delay in pay.
+Once you submit the intake form, it will be confirmed within our system within 2 business days of the 1st or 15th day of the month – whichever comes first.
+Any delays in receiving the documentation submission will result in a delay in pay.

 If you have been hired from an international location you must also provide the information detailed below.